Here's What Indiana Pacers Star T.J. Warren Tweeted On Friday That Went Viral

-Check Out Simple Tweet That Goes Viral From Former Phoenix Suns And Current Indiana Pacers Star
+Simple Tweet That Goes Viral From Former Suns And Current Pacers Star

 T.J.
 Warren sent out a Tweet on Friday.
 Warren is currently on the Indiana Pacers, and played for the Phoenix Suns for five seasons to start his NBA career.